 2018 - Italian Street Photography festival, Rome.
 Series category finalist.

 2017 & 2016 - San Francisco Street Photography Festival, finalist and Series Prize Winner (2016).

-2016 - Brussels Street Photography Festival, finalist.
+2016 - Brussels Street Photography Festival, series finalist.
 Exhibition held at Galerie Ravenstein.

 2015 - Miami International Street Photography Festival, finalist exhibition at History Miami museum.